 When it comes to celebrating America's spookiest holiday, Minneapolis and St. Paul and the surrounding areas are a great place to visit for Halloween thrills and treats.
-Whether you need to get a last-minute costume for a themed party or you're looking for a way to spend the day with your family, you have plenty of options in the Twin Cities.
+You can find a last-minute costume for a themed party or find a great way to spend the day with your family in the Twin Cities.

-From selecting your own pumpkin at a local farm to getting lost in a corn maze, celebrating fall at an annual festival to a pub crawl featuring hundreds of zombies, there's plenty to see and do in Missouri this October for Halloween.
+Select your own pumpkin at a local farm, get lost in a corn maze, celebrate fall at an annual festival or go on a pub crawl featuring hundreds of zombies.
+October is a great time to visit this area of Minnesota.

 You can pick-your-own pumpkins at Sever’s Fall Festival, and Sever’s Corn Maze is well-known for its extensive selection of seasonal activities, including haunted nights in the field.